cyberrangecz/frontend-topology-graph-model/README.md

 ## Usage
 To use the model in your project follow these steps:
 1. Run `npm install git+ssh://git@gitlab.ics.muni.cz:kypo2/frontend-new/kypo2-angular-topology-model.git#package`
-2. Import model classes like usual, for example `import { Node } from 'graph-topology-model-lib'
+2. Import model classes like usual, for example `import { Node } from 'graph-topology-model-lib`

 ## Developers